VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 • Other Sexual Misconduct

-This Policy applies to Sexual Misconduct other than Sexual Harassment on University property and/or at University- sponsored events or programs.
-The University enforces this Policy in instances that pose a potential threat to the health and/or safety of a member of the University community or negatively affect the education or employment of members of the University community.
+This Policy applies to sexual misconduct other than sexual harassment on University property and/or at University- sponsored events or programs.
+The University enforces this policy in instances that pose a potential threat to the health and/or safety of a member of the university community or negatively affect the education or employment of members of the university community.

 IV.
 DEFINITIONS

-For the purposes of this Policy, the following terms have the definitions provided herein.
-Please note that some of these terms as they appear in other contexts, such as in criminal or legal proceedings, may differ from the Policy definitions.
+For the purposes of this policy, the following terms have the definitions provided herein.
+Please note that some of these terms as they appear in other contexts, such as in criminal or legal proceedings, may differ from the policy definitions.

 A. “Actual Knowledge” means notice of sexual harassment or allegations of sexual harassment to Bowie State University’s Title IX Coordinator or any Bowie State University official who has authority to institute corrective measures on behalf of the University.

-B. “Administrative Investigation” refers to the investigations conducted by University personnel in response to a complaint alleging a violation of this Policy.
+B. “Administrative Investigation” refers to the investigations conducted by University personnel in response to a complaint alleging a violation of this

-E. “Confidential” refers to communication between two parties where one party, based on their professional status, has the ability to ensure the communication between the two parties is legally protected as private.
+D. “Confidential” refers to communication between two parties where one party, based on their professional status, has the ability to ensure the communication between the two parties is legally protected as private.

-F. “Consent” means a knowing, voluntary, and affirmatively communicated willingness to participate in a particular sexual activity or behavior.
+E. “Consent” means a knowing, voluntary, and affirmatively communicated willingness to participate in a particular sexual activity or behavior.
 Only a person who has the ability and capacity to exercise free will and make a rational, reasonable judgment can give consent.
 Consent may be expressed either by words and/or by actions, as long as those words and/or actions create a mutually understandable agreement to engage in specific sexual activity.
 It is the responsibility of the person(s) who wants to engage in sexual activity to ensure that they have consent from the other party.
 The party deemed as consenting must be capable of providing consent.
 Consent must be present throughout sexual activity and may be withdrawn at any time.
 If there is confusion as to whether there is consent or whether prior consent is withdrawn, it is essential that the participants stop the activity until the confusion is resolved.
 Further:

 • Lack of protest or resistance is not consent.
 Silence, in and of itself, is not consent.
 For that reason, relying solely on non-verbal communication can lead to misunderstanding.